wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

 an important one for our further thinking.
 If the nucleus is sufficiently small there is no real way to define its shape rigorously:
-Three or four or ten particles whirling about each other do not define a rotating "plate\" or "football.\" It is only as the nucleus is considered to be a many-body system--in what is often called the
+Three or four or ten particles whirling about each other do not define a rotating "plate"or "football."It is only as the nucleus is considered to be a many-body system--in what is often called the
 $N \to \infty$ limit--that such behavior is rigorously definable.
 We say to ourselves: A macroscopic body of that shape would have such-and-such